Heaven Can Wait (1943 film): Plot

-An aged Henry Van Cleve enters the opulent reception area of "where innumerable people had told him so often to go", to be personally greeted by "His Excellency".
-Henry petitions to be admitted (fully aware of the kind of life he has led), but some doubt exists as to his qualifications.
-To prove his worthiness (or rather unworthiness), he begins to tell the story of his dissolute life.
+An aged Henry Van Cleve enters the opulent reception area of "where innumerable people had so often told him to go", to be personally greeted by "His Excellency".
+Henry petitions to be admitted, fully aware of the kind of life he has led, but some doubt exists as to his qualifications.
+To prove his worthiness (and unworthiness of Heaven), he begins to tell the story of his dissolute life.

 Born in Manhattan on October 25, 1872, Henry is the spoiled only child of stuffy, naive, wealthy parents Randolph and Bertha.
 His paternal grandmother is also doting and naive, although his down-to-earth grandfather Hugo Van Cleve, a self-made millionaire, understands Henry quite well.
 Henry grows up to be an idle young man with a taste for attractive showgirls.
 One day, Henry overhears a beautiful woman lying to her mother on a public telephone.
 Intrigued, he follows her into a Brentano's bookstore and pretends to be an employee to get to know her better.
 Despite learning that she is engaged to marry, he begins making advances, finally confessing he does not work there, whereupon she hastily departs.

-Later, his obnoxious cousin Albert introduces the family to his fiancée, Martha, and her feuding parents, the Strabels.
-Henry is shocked to find that his mystery woman and Martha are one and the same.
+Later, Henry's obnoxious cousin Albert introduces the family to his fiancée, Martha, and her feuding parents, the Strables.
+Henry is shocked to find that Martha is the mystery woman from the bookstore.
 It turns out that Albert was the first suitor of whom both her parents approved.
 Fearful of spending the rest of her life as a spinster in Kansas City, Martha agreed to marry him.
 Henry convinces her to elope with him instead.
-Though everyone except Grandpa Van Cleve is scandalized, eventually they are received back into the family.
+Though everyone except Grandpa Van Cleve is scandalized, they are eventually received back into the family.

 Henry and Martha enjoy a happy marriage and become the proud parents of a boy.
-On the eve of their tenth anniversary, however, Martha finds out about what appears to be Henry's continuing dalliances with other women and goes back to her parents.
+On the eve of their tenth anniversary, however, Martha finds out about what appears to be Henry's continuing dalliances with other women and returns to her parents' home in Kansas.
 Henry and Grandpa follow her there.
-Sneaking into the Strabel house, Henry corrects the misunderstanding, begs her forgiveness, and talks her into "eloping" a second time, much to Grandpa's delight.
+Sneaking into the Strable house, Henry corrects the misunderstanding, begs her forgiveness, and talks her into "eloping" a second time, much to Grandpa's delight.